-The Faculty has Central Instrumentation Facility available for research work and is well equipped with sophisticated instruments like
+The School has Central Instrumentation Facility available for research work and is well equipped with sophisticated instruments like

 - Liquid Chromatography-Mass spectrophotometer